-5.4 At Quarter 4, some indicators have been allocated a Direction of Travel, or RAG Rating of 'Not Applicable'.
+5.4 At Quarter 1, some indicators have been allocated a Direction of Travel, or RAG Rating of 'Not Applicable'.
 The reasons for which are set out in the tables below.

-Reason for Not Applicable Direction of Travel Number of indicators New indicator for 2018/19 / Historical data not available 2 Awaiting data 3
+Reason for Not Applicable Direction of Travel Number of indicators Awaiting data 2

-Reason for Not Applicable RAG rating Number of indicators Good performance neither high or low - no target set 7 Awaiting data / target 6
+Reason for Not Applicable RAG rating Number of indicators Good performance neither high or low - no target set 7 Awaiting data / target 1